Have you noticed that a lot of scary and suspenseful movies tend to have fabulous houses in them?

 Producer Walter Parkes says he fell in love with the property:

-“I would say 75% of this story takes place at the house, and really, in any given movie there’s some element that if you didn’t get that element, you couldn’t make the movie.
+I would say 75% of this story takes place at the house, and really, in any given movie there’s some element that if you didn’t get that element, you couldn’t make the movie.
 The specific issue on this (project) was the house.

 But I have to say, I’ve never seen a location like this.
 I’ve never found a place that is so perfect for a movie, so evocative, that suggests the family is both welcoming and kind of foreboding.”

-Filming a scene in the kitchen:
+Filming a Scene in the Kitchen:

 According to the Edmonton Journal:

 Antiques and artwork were rented locally and some “insanely expensive” wallpaper was imported from Britain to give the house a “writerly” feel.

 Have you seen the movie?
 Did you guess the surprise twist at the end?